Smartphone with SIM card and holder

 First things first: the “e” doesn’t stand for “electronic.”
 Unlike most examples that come to mind (e-mail, e-card, e-bill, e-whatever), eSIM stands for “embedded Subscriber Identity Module.”
 That tells you a lot about what this thing actually is.

 A piece of hardware built into an electronic device, an eSIM acts like a traditional physical SIM card, identifying and authenticating a device on a cellular network.
 Since it’s embedded, the eSIM always stays inside the device.
-There’s no need or ability to remove it.
+There’s no ability or need to remove it.

 Which Devices Support It?

-More and more devices are starting to support eSIM, helped by Apple including it in every iPhone since the XR and XS models.
-In fact, if you live in the US or Canada and have bought the latest iPhone 14, eSIM is the only option you’ve got: there’s no physical SIM slot in the North American model.
+Many devices now support eSIMs, undoubtedly helped by Apple including it in every phone model for the last five years.
+In fact, if you live in the US or Canada and own an iPhone 14 or 15, eSIM is the only option you’ve got: there’s no physical SIM slot in the North American models.

-Apple wasn’t first out of the gate, however.
 Samsung bundled an eSIM into the Gear S2 smartwatch back in 2016, and its Galaxy and Note devices more recently, while Google has included one in all of its Pixel smartphones since the Pixel 2 in 2017.
+I’ve been using them on my Pixel 4a and 6a for the last few years, with great success.

 Other Android vendors are also starting to include it, at least in certain models, and even some Windows laptops have the option of using an eSIM to get connected when there’s no WiFi available or you can’t rely on it.